-Table 2-4 TouchPad components and their descriptions
+Table 2-5 Touchpad components and their description

-Component Description (1) TouchPad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 25.
-(2) Left TouchPad button Functions like the left button on an external mouse.
-(3) Right TouchPad button Functions like the right button on an external mouse.
+(1) Touchead and Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 26 .
+(2) Left touchpad button Functions like the left button on an external mouse.
+(3) Right touchpad button Functions like the right button on an external mouse.